Skip to content

 The High Court in London recently assessed damages in a case of image-based abuse.

-The claimant lived with the defendant.
-The had had been in a relationship since March 2016.
-In October 2017, she found a microscopic camera concealed in their bathroom.
-It transpired that the defendant had been uploading images of the claimant onto a pornographic website.
+The Claimant lived with the Defendant.
+They had been in a relationship since March 2016.
+In October 2017, the Claimant found a microscopic camera concealed in their shared bathroom.
+It transpired that the Defendant had been uploading images of the Claimant onto a pornographic website.
 These images were accompanied by a photograph of her face.

 The claimant suffered chronic PTSD and issued civil proceedings against the defendant.
 Default judgement was entered in June 2021.